aledeloss/tm-backend/README.md

 The following issues should be fixed:

 - When receiving a request the throws a 404 status code, an error 'Cannot set headers after they are sent to the client on 404' is thrown.
 This should be analysed and fixed.
+- Errors should be handled more accurately and documented.
+We are sending status 500 without properly evaluating each case scenario.

 ## Nice to have